 - 10% - 40%: Below 40% is becoming very dry and is likely to be the levels indoors when central and artificial heating is being used.
 Your cacti and succulents will be fine, but other plants will need help.

 You can use a hygrometer to measure humidity levels.

 The science behind humidity

 Plant leaves are covered in stomata, tiny pores through which the plant breathes during transpiration.
 Water changes to vapour and is released into the atmosphere, while the plant takes in carbon dioxide for photosynthesis.
 During this process the plant loses water through its pores and needs to quickly replace lost H20 before the leaves crisp up.
 Sometimes it can’t always replace this lost moisture fast enough through the roots.

 Transpiration is the process by which moisture is carried through plants from roots to small pores on the underside of leaves.

 Generally: The thinner the leaf, the greater its need for humidity (think Aglaeonema, Maidenhair fern).
-Thick, leathery or waxy leaves, or those covered with hair, are usually relatively immune to dry air (Fiddle Leaf Fig, Draceana)
+Thick, leathery or waxy leaves, or those covered with hair, are usually relatively immune to dry air (Rubber Plant, Draceana)

 Watch out for: Symptoms of dry air include curled leaves and dry leaf tips.